VirtoCommerce/vc-module-export/README.md

 ### Select data Object

-1. Click 'Select Object type'
-1. Click 'Pricing'
-1. Select one of the following options :

-   1. Prices

-   1. Price lists

-   1. Price list assignments
+The user is able to select one of the object types, which are grouped by some creteria.

 ![Select Data Object](docs/media/screen-select-data-objects.png)

 ### Select Export Provider

-You can export your data using one of the following export providers:

-1. Json
-1. CSV
+Json and CSV providers are supported out-of-the-box

 **Important** Tabular providers (e.g. Csv provider) are unavailable for exported types which do not support tabular export.